 Contrary to popular belief, terrariums don’t require complex methods or materials to create captivating results.

-In this article, we’re going back to basics.
+That’s why in this article, we’re going back to basics.

 So let’s dig in!